connectrpc/connect-python/docs/testing.md

 ## Testing interceptors

 Test interceptors as part of your full application stack.
-For example, testing an authentication interceptor:
+For example, testing the `ServerAuthInterceptor` from the [Interceptors](interceptors.md#metadata-interceptors) guide:

 === "ASGI"

     ```python
+    from contextvars import ContextVar, Token
     import httpx
     import pytest
     from connectrpc.code import Code